PeterCamilleri/CX16/docs/vm_sp.md

   sta vm_ap+1
 ```

-And this consumes xx bytes and yy clock cycles.
+And this consumes 40 bytes and 66 clock cycles.
+Clearly these two operations
+exact a heavy toll, both in terms of space and time.
+Are they worth it?
+They
+do provide a unified, coherent function frame with all the "fixins", so maybe
+that's OK?

 [Back to the Top](#implementing-vm-stacks)